 The LOC is composed of members of staff of all hosting institutes.
 The person responsible for the Scientific Secretariat is also a member of the LOC.
-The LOC Chair, and a further LOC member participate in meetings of the OC/SPC to ensure excellent coordination.
-The LOC meets as many times as necessary, the meetings becoming more frequent and targeting more specific issues as the conference approaches.
+In Europe, the LOC Chair, and a further LOC member, participate in meetings of the OC/SPC to ensure excellent coordination between these committees and the organizatin at the local level.
+The LOC meets as many times as necessary, the meetings becoming more frequent and target more specific issues as the conference approaches.